MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-2016.md

 - Turn on **DLP Policies** from the Compliance Policy Center site collection to notify end users and administrators when documents with sensitive information are stored in SharePoint and automatically protect the documents from improper sharing.

-Information on configuring and using this feature is documented in SharePoint Online and Office 365.
-For more information, see:
+Information about configuring and using this feature is documented in SharePoint Online and Microsoft 365.
+For more info, see:

 - [Search for sensitive content in SharePoint and OneDrive documents](https://go.microsoft.com/fwlink/p/?LinkID=620221&amp;clcid=0x4809)